Featured in...

 And this is how much will be collected by the lender from the sale proceeds.

-What costs do you pay with a lifetime mortgage?
+What costs do you pay?

 Along with the potential significant loan repayment cost, you will also need to pay for equity release advice, equity release solicitor services, and possibly brokerage services.